 5.5.
-Reusing the score calculation outside the Solver
+Explaining the score: using score calculation outside the solver

 Other parts of your application, for example your webUI, might need to calculate the score too.
 Do that by reusing the ScoreDirectorFactory of the Solver to build a separate ScoreDirector for that webUI: